communitybridge/docs/linux-individual-supporter-program/purchasing-linux-email-alias-for-lifetime.md

 ### Purchase Linux.com email from Individual Supporter Order Confirmation

-To purchase Linux.com email alias from the order confirmation screen after you complete the Individual Supporter purchase, follow these steps:
+To purchase a Linux.com email alias from the order confirmation screen, after you complete the Individual Supporter purchase, follow these steps:

 1\.
 After purchasing the Individual Supporter program, on the Order Confirmation page, click on the **Purchase Linux.com Email Alias** CTA button to purchase Linux.com email alias.&#x20;